AutomaApp/documentation/docs/blocks/save-assets.md

 	- `"prompt"` <br>
 		The browser will prompt the user, asking them to choose whether to uniquify or overwrite.

+- **Save items' download ids** <br />
+	Save the download ids of the downloaded assets into a variable or the workflow table.
+It will return an array of integers.

+	You can pass this download id to the [Handle Download block](./handle-download.md) if you want to get the file path of the downloaded asset.

 <!--@include: ../parts/blocks-interaction-note.md-->